plaksiki/SU-Website/reports/week4/reflection.md

 - In some cases, PR approvals were delayed, which slightly slowed down the merging process.

 ### Uncertainties:
-- How Thumbor is expected to be used by frontend developers remains unclear — this question was carried over from Sprint 1 and has not yet been resolved with the customer.
+- How far will we get the brandbook and how much time there will be left to implement it in frontend part of the project.

 ## 4. Planned Response